Compare VENDOR.Max

 What Has Been Validated

 Comparisons on this page are grounded in the current validation dataset.
-VENDOR.Max has accumulated over 1,000 cumulative operational hours in controlled laboratory conditions, including a 532-hour continuous cycle at fixed 4 kW load — using a black-box boundary measurement methodology consistent with independent verification standards.
+VENDOR.Max has accumulated over 1,000 cumulative operational hours in controlled laboratory conditions, including a 532-hour continuous cycle at fixed 4 kW load — using an internal boundary-oriented measurement approach prepared for independent verification.

 1,000+